ten-protocol/ten-documentation/docs/write-ten-dapp/bridging.md

 # Cross-Chain Bridging

-The TEN Bridge project aims to facilitate the seamless transfer of assets between the Ethereum blockchain and the TEN blockchain.
-This documentation provides an overview of the project, its purpose, supported tokens, and usage instructions.
+The TEN Bridge facilitates the seamless transfer of assets between the Ethereum blockchain and the TEN blockchain.
+This documentation provides an overview of the bridge, its purpose, supported tokens, and usage instructions.

 ## Purpose[​](#purpose "Direct link to Purpose")

 The primary goal of the TEN Bridge is to enable users to move assets between Ethereum and TEN efficiently and securely.
-This bridge will serve as a vital infrastructure component for users who wish to interact with assets on both blockchains.
-(Link TBC)
+It serves as a vital infrastructure component for users who wish to interact with assets on both blockchains.

 ## Supported Tokens[​](#supported-tokens "Direct link to Supported Tokens")

-To provide flexibility and utility to users, the TEN Bridge supports the following tokens:
+To provide flexibility and utility to users, the bridge supports the following tokens:

 * Ethereum (ETH)
 * TEN token (TEN)